postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 1. Select **Install Interceptor Bridge** to download the Bridge, an independent executable that facilitates communication with the Interceptor.

     > If you're on Windows or Linux, Postman will take care of everything for you.
-If you're on MacOS, you'll be prompted to install NodeJS if it's not already installed on your computer.
+If you're on macOS, you'll be prompted to install NodeJS if it's not already installed on your computer.

 1. Confirm Interceptor is ready to use by checking that the **Connected** status in the upper right is green.
 You can now capture requests from your browser and cookies from any domain to use in Postman.